January 15, 2021

 Report on recent US international tax developments – 15 January 2021

-United States (US) President-elect Joe Biden on 14 January announced a US$1.9 trillion1 coronavirus relief package titled the “American Rescue Plan,” six days before he is inaugurated as the 46th US President.
+United States (US) President-elect Joe Biden on 14 January announced a US$1.9 trillion1 coronavirus relief package titled the “,” six days before he is inaugurated as the 46th US President.
 The President-elect described the package as the first step in a two-step plan of rescue and recovery “to build a bridge to the other side of the crisis we face to a better, stronger, more secure America.”
 The plan includes more than $400 billion to combat the pandemic through a national vaccination program, increased testing and tracing, and additional funding for schools to help them reopen safely, along with $350 billion in funding to state and local governments experiencing budget shortfalls.
 It also includes $1,400 in direct payments to individuals, enhanced unemployment benefits, federally mandated paid leave, and various other supports for individuals, small businesses, and communities.

 The second step in the recovery plan will be released in February during a joint session of Congress and will cover investments in infrastructure, research and development and clean energy.